bradleyhc/MS1-portfolio/README.md

    1. If successful, a new tab will open showing the Git Profile
 4. Click on the LinkedIn icon in the footer
-   1. If successful, a new tab will open showing the LinkedIn Profile
+   1. If successful, a new tab will open showing the LinkedIn Profile -->
 <br>

 ### Browser & Device Compatibility

 The site has been tested across the latest browser versions of Chrome, Safari, Firefox.
-In addition, it has been tested for phone and tablet, on both Chrome developer tools, as well as from mobile browsers using the deployed GitHub pages site.
+In addition, it has been tested for phone and tablet, on both Chrome developer tools, as well as from mobile browsers using the deployed GitHub Pages site.

 For mobile, the following changes have been made to optimise usability: